servactory/servactory/docs/pages/home.md

 This fact indicates that the services in the applications begin to vary greatly, implementing a different development approach.
 Over time, this case complicates the development in the project and can make it difficult to understand the services.

-Servactory standardizes the approach to development by offering the implementation of services only through the proposed API.
+Servactory standardizes the approach to development by offering the implementation of services only through the proposed API, describing the logic within classes uniformly.

 ### Testing